jl4730/SupervisedLearning/README.md

 ## 2 Classification
 ### 2.1 perceptron.py
-implement the perceptron algorithm to separate the 1s and 0s
+Implement the perceptron algorithm to separate the 1s and 0s

+### 2.2 DecisionTreeClassifier
+Implement decision tree algorithm